0 Items in Your Cart

 EMTs provide on-site emergency care.
 Their goal is to rapidly identify the nature of the emergency, stabilize the patient's condition, and initiate proper medical procedures at the scene and en route to a hospital.
 Communities often take great pride in their emergency medical services, knowing that they are as well prepared as possible and that they can minimize the tragic consequences of mishandling emergencies.

 The types of treatments an individual is able to give depend mostly on the level of training and certification he or she has completed.
 First responders, the lowest tier of workers in the emergency services, are qualified to provide basic care to the sick and injured since they are often the first to arrive on scene during an emergency.
 This designation is often held by firefighters, police officers, and other emergency services workers.
 The most common designation that EMTs hold is EMT-basic.
 A basic EMT can perform CPR, control bleeding, treat shock victims, apply bandages, splint fractures, and perform automatic defibrillation, which requires no interpretation of EKGs.
 They are also trained to deal with emotionally disturbed patients and heart attack, poisoning, and burn victims.
 The EMT-advanced (also known as EMT-intermediate), which is the second level of training, is also prepared to start an IV, if needed, or use a manual defibrillator to apply electrical shocks to the heart in the case of a cardiac arrest.
 A growing number of EMTs are choosing to train for the highest level of certification—the EMT-paramedic.
 With this certification, the individual is permitted to perform more intensive treatment procedures.
-Often working in close radio contact with a doctor, he or she may give drugs intravenously or orally, interpret EKGs, perform endotracheal intubation, and use more complex life-support equipment.
+Often working in close radio contact with a doctor, he or she may give drugs intravenously or orally, administer and interpret EKGs, perform endotracheal intubation, insert intravenous lines, and use more complex life-support equipment.

 In the case where a victim or victims are trapped, EMTs first give any medical treatment, and then remove the victim, using special equipment such as the Amkus Power Unit.
 They may need to work closely with the police or the fire department in the rescue attempt.